HEO-Systems/Launch101/README.md

 ## Overview

-Launch101 is a specialized modpack installer designed for fans of the popular YouTuber, Link101.
+Launch101 is a specialized modpack installer designed for fans of the YouTuber Link101.
 This tool simplifies the process of installing and managing the modpacks featured by Link101 in an efficient and user-friendly manner.

 ## Features

 - **Streamlined Installation**: Quickly install Link101's modpacks with just a few clicks.
-- **Automated Updates**: Stay up-to-date with the latest mods and configurations effortlessly.
-- **User-Friendly Interface**: A simple and intuitive UI for a hassle-free experience.
+- **User-Friendly Interface**: A simple UI for a hassle-free experience.
-- **Modpack Management**: Easily switch between different Link101 modpacks and manage configurations.

 ## Getting Started

 ### Prerequisites

-- Ensure you have Java installed on your system.
 - Make sure you have the latest version of Launch101.

 ### Installation

 1. Download the latest version of Launch101 from the [releases page](https://github.com/HEO-Systems/Launch101/releases).
-2. Extract the downloaded ZIP file to your desired location.
-3. Run Launch101.jar to launch the application.

-## Usage

-1. Open Launch101 and log in with your Link101 account.
-2. Browse the available modpacks from Link101's collection.
+2. Run the setup file.
-3. Select your desired modpack and click "Install."
-4. Launch the game and enjoy Link101's curated gaming experience!
+3. Run Launch101.

 ## Contributing